 The third window you open will again take up half the screen space, pushing your last two windows into the other half.

 And so it goes…

 Close any of these windows, and the others rush in to fill the newly available lebensraum in sensible ways.

-If, say you’re one of those weirdos who use a portrait screen, you can turn the whole thing on its side with the keyboard shortcut to change tiling layouts.
+If you’re one of those weirdos who use a portrait screen, you can turn the whole thing on its side with the keyboard shortcut that changes the tiling layout.

 You can use this same layout changing feature to temporarily fullscreen one window.

 While only three layouts (horizontal, vertical and single-window-fullscreen) are available by default, you can install many others and even write your own, allowing you to make your windows arrange themselves in any way you want, from the foursquare example shown in the previous section to a fibonacci pattern, if you’re into that sort of thing.

 And because your windows are all tiled rather than just floating around, if you resize one window, others will automatically expand to fill the space.
 Hope you weren’t too fond of that desktop wallpaper.

 The tiling window manager I’m most familiar with, i3, takes a different approach to window arrangement from xmonad: rather than having you toggle between layout presets for the entire workspace, you can dynamically dictate where the next window will open and have a lot of minute control over the movement of existing windows.
 In addition to standard tiling, you can stack and tab windows and groups of tabbed/stacked/tiled windows (called containers) can be nested within each other.

 So while the default arrangement is less convenient than xmonad’s (new windows endlessly open horizontally next to old windows), you can create some very complex and useful layouts on individual workspaces.
 You can open two windows side by side, and then make one of those sides a tabbed container of different single windows, and then open two windows vertically inside one of those tabs, and so on.